 One of New York's first dim sum houses opened in 1920 at a crook in Doyers Street referred to as "the bloody angle."
 That Chinatown passage witnessed the grisly havoc of the Tong gang wars, but the bakery and tea shop has a sweeter reputation: Its almond cookies and moon cakes were legendary.
 For more than three decades, the Choy family ran Nom Wah but sold the operation in 1974 to Wally Tang, who in 1950 started there as a waiter and eventually became a manager.
 In 2010, Wally Tang passed the establishment on to his nephew Wilson Tang, a banker at ING Direct.
 Tang did away with cooking dim sum dishes en masse and now each mouthwatering plate is cooked fresh to order.

 The first thing you see at Oriental Garden are the crabs waving their claws inside a front-window tank.
 That’s a good sign, for this Chinatown stalwart (with brightly lit dining-hall decor) specializes in fresh, Cantonese-style seafood and embraces a lengthy menu of dishes such as steamed whole fish, glazed prawns with broccoli, and clams galore.

 Talk about a melting pot: A French and Chinese husband-and-wife team—Marc Kaczmarek and Mei Chau—is dishing out traditional Malaysian food in Little Italy.
 Chau (born to Chinese parents in Port Dickson, Malaysia) and her Parisian hubby have revived the East-meets-West vibe of their beloved Tribeca bistro Franklin Station Cafe (shuttered in 2008) at this bright, narrow restaurant.
 The teensy open kitchen supplies big portions of homestyle fare, from laksa (spicy Peranakan noodle soup) to lemak (coconut milk rice, the national dish of Malaysia).
 The 550-square-foot spot is humbly outfitted with old-fashioned tin ceilings, exposed brick and black-and-white tiled floors, and features a rotating selection of Kaczmarek's colorful photography of Manhattan street art.

-Part of a five-venue Chinese chain featuring the mouth-tingling cuisine of the ancient capital of Xi'an along China's Silk Road, this spot bears the same short menu of spicy noodles and cumin-flavored burgers but in roomier digs.
+Part of a local Chinese-food chain featuring the mouth-tingling cuisine of the ancient capital of Xi'an along China's Silk Road, this spot bears the same short menu of spicy noodles and cumin-flavored burgers but in roomier digs.
 Unlike its sparely appointed siblings, a mix of antique touches (porcelain figurines from the Ming dynasty) and modern effects (framed photos of frequent customer Anthony Bourdain) decorates the 40-seat restaurant.